Diabetes Type 1

 Public Health Agency of Canada http://www.phac-aspc.gc.ca

-Diabetes type 1.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/diabetes-mellitus-type-1 .
-Updated August 29, 2016.
-Accessed August 25, 2017.
+Diabetes mellitus type 1.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/diabetes-mellitus-type-1-22 .
+Updated June 28, 2019.
+Accessed November 1, 2019.

 Type 1 diabetes.
 American Diabetes Association website.
 Available at: http://www.diabetes.org/diabetes-basics/type-1/?loc=DropDownDB-type1.
-Accessed September 19, 2017.
+Accessed November 1, 2019.

-9/11/2014 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T116244/Diabetes-mellitus-type-1 : Tovote KA, Fleer J, et al. Individual mindfulness-based cognitive therapy and cognitive behavior therapy for treating depressive symptoms in patients with diabetes: results of a randomized controlled trial.
+9/11/2014 DynaMed Systematic Literature Surveillance https://www.dynamed.com/condition/diabetes-mellitus-type-1-22 : Tovote KA, Fleer J, et al. Individual mindfulness-based cognitive therapy and cognitive behavior therapy for treating depressive symptoms in patients with diabetes: results of a randomized controlled trial.
 Diabetes Care.
 2014;37(9):2427-2434.